Alumni Association Spotlight

 USC Alumni Association

-USC Alumni Club of Silicon Valley
+USC Alumni Club of New York

 On any given day, marine scientist Lia Protopapadakis '01 might be calibrating an ultrasound machine to determine the sex of a halibut, diving into a kelp forest to evaluate restoration efforts or lobbying local chefs to put California spiny lobsters on their menus.